-Information on the global distribution of giant manta rays and their population sizes is lacking.
-Regional population sizes are small, ranging from around 100 to 1,500 individuals, and in areas subject to fishing, have significantly declined.
-Ecuador is thought to be home to the largest population of giant manta ray, with large aggregation sites within the waters of the Machalilla National Park and the Galapagos Marine Reserve.
+The global population size is unknown.
+With the exception of Ecuador, the few regional population estimates appear to be small, ranging from around 600 to 2,000 individuals, and in areas subject to fishing, have significantly declined.
+Ecuador, on the other hand, is thought to be home to the largest population of giant manta ray, comprising over 22,000 individuals, with large aggregation sites within the waters of the Machalilla National Park and the Galapagos Marine Reserve.
 Overall, given their life history traits, particularly their low reproductive output, giant manta ray populations are inherently vulnerable to depletions, with low likelihood of recovery.
 Additional research is needed to better understand the population structure and global distribution of the giant manta ray.

-Manta rays are recognized by their large diamond-shaped body with elongated wing-like pectoral fins, ventrally placed gill slits, laterally placed eyes, and wide terminal mouths.
-In front of the mouth, they have two structures called cephalic lobes which extend and help to introduce water into the mouth for feeding activities (making them the only vertebrate animals with three paired appendages).
+Manta rays are recognized by their large diamond-shaped body with elongated wing-like pectoral fins, ventrally-placed gill slits, laterally-placed eyes, and wide, terminal mouths.
+In front of the mouth, they have two structures called cephalic lobes which extend and help to channel water into the mouth for feeding activities (making them the only vertebrate animals with three paired appendages).

 Where They Live

-The giant manta ray is found worldwide in tropical, subtropical, and temperate bodies of water and is commonly found offshore, in oceanic waters, and near productive coastlines.
+The giant manta ray is found worldwide in tropical, subtropical, and temperate bodies of water and is commonly found offshore, in oceanic waters, and in productive coastal areas.
+The species has also been observed in estuarine waters, oceanic inlets, and within bays and intercoastal waterways.
 As such, giant manta rays can be found in cool water, as low as 19°C, although temperature preference appears to vary by region.
-For example, off the U.S. East Coast, giant manta rays are commonly found in waters from 19 to 22°C, whereas those off the Yucatan peninsula and Indonesia are commonly found in waters between 25 to 30°C. The species has also been observed in estuarine waters near oceanic inlets, with use of these waters as potential nursery grounds.
+For example, off the U.S. East Coast, giant manta rays are commonly found in waters from 19 to 22°C, whereas those off the Yucatan peninsula and Indonesia are commonly found in waters between 25 to 30°C.

 The most significant threat to the giant manta ray is overutilization for commercial purposes.
-Giant manta rays are both targeted and caught as bycatch in a number of global fisheries throughout their range, and are most susceptible to industrial purse-seine and artisanal gillnet fisheries.
+Giant manta rays are both targeted and caught as bycatch in a number of global fisheries throughout their range, and are most susceptible to artisanal fisheries and industrial purse-seine fisheries.

-Efforts to address overutilization of the species through current regulatory measures are inadequate, as targeted fishing of the species still occurs despite prohibitions in a significant portion of the species’ range.
-Also, measures to address bycatch of the species in industrial fisheries are rare.
+Efforts to address overutilization of the species through current regulatory measures are inadequate, as targeted fishing and illegal retainment of the species still occurs despite prohibitions in a significant portion of the species’ range.
+Also, measures to address and minimize bycatch of the species in industrial fisheries are rare.